chenmaman/ex03/README.md

 Several overlapping messages) broadcast at the same time (interfere with each other in the following way: the power of M1 broadcast message from R1 has reduced the amount of the strengths of the other messages Other nearby) to 500 meters (broadcast simultaneously.
+* Robots have the ability to distribute traffic "will" or the ability to move randomly.
+* Each robot has a battery: When the battery consumption depends linearly in any of the following: Amount Broadcasts, duration of movement) assume a constant speed (and during the operation of the robot.